damaki/stm32f0xx_runtimes/README.md

 # STM32F0xx Runtimes

-This repository generates Ada/SPARK runtimes that support all MCUs in the STM32F0 family.
+This repository generates GNAT runtimes that support all MCUs in the STM32F0 family.

 The following runtime profiles are supported:
 * light